Visiting and Birth Companions on Rowan Ward

 Companions must be fully dressed at all times on the ward, including footwear.

-Please try to keep noise levels, phone use and movements around the ward to a minimum, especially between 22:00pm – 08:00am.
+Please try to keep noise levels, phone use and movements around the ward to a minimum.

 Food is not provided for companions, hospital meals are for patients only.
 There are food and drink outlets available within the hospital.
-There are several 24 hour vending machines and hot drinks machines.
-The opening times for onsite food outlets are:
+There are several 24 hour vending machines and hot drinks machines and several onsite food outlets:

 Chosen companions must follow health and safety procedures, if the fire alarm sounds please follow instructions given by ward staff.